 (WHO and The World Bank, "Tracking universal health coverage: 2017 global monitoring report.”).

-Many factors contribute to this systematic denial of these most basic Human Rights that crosscuts through the diversity of Indigenous Peoples in all continents: "living conditions, income levels, employment rates, access to safe water, sanitation, health services and food availability (...) destruction to their lands, territories and resources (...) climate change and environmental contamination (...) geographical isolation and poverty, which results in not having the means to pay the high cost for transport or treatment (...) discrimination, racism and a lack of cultural understanding and sensitivity (...) [and] lack of data.
-“As detailed in the "Minority and Indigenous Trends 2021" report by Minority Rights Group, the fight against the COVID-19 pandemic has exacerbated and made clear the inequality of access to Public Health services and information that Indigenous Peoples and Local Communities face.
+Many factors contribute to this systematic denial of these most basic Human Rights that crosscuts through the diversity of Indigenous Peoples in all continents: "living conditions, income levels, employment rates, access to safe water, sanitation, health services and food availability (...) destruction to their lands, territories and resources (...) climate change and environmental contamination (...) geographical isolation and poverty, which results in not having the means to pay the high cost for transport or treatment (...) discrimination, racism and a lack of cultural understanding and sensitivity (...) [and] lack of data."

 Throughout all its stages, this fight Indigenous Peoples and Local Communities had to take up with COVID-19 reveals the inequity they face in accessing public health in general: higher risk of exposure, lack of protection from the socio-economic fallout of the disease, scarcity of medical equipment, tragic global vaccine and medicine distribution.
 And, as it has become clear by the current vaccine rollout, not even selfishness has managed to drive high-income countries to move boldly towards more equitable access to healthcare for all human beings.
 Instead, sadly, ignoring the possibility of new mutations arising from vaccine inequity seems to be the preferred course of action.

 Azimuth World Foundation upholds the belief in free, universal, and equitable access to healthcare because it's a human right essential to the realization of all other human rights and a guarantee of a person's dignity as a human being.
-This is why we fund grassroots projects by organizations that know their communities' health needs and are trying to advance their access to Public Health services and information.
+This is why we fund projects by organizations that know their communities' health needs and the best way to address them.